funwarioisii/dozo/README.md

 - Any other tool-specific knowledge

 This means you can pull knowledge from Devin and immediately make it available to Claude and Cursor.

-### Benefits

-- **Cross-Tool Knowledge Sharing**: Pull knowledge from any tool and make it available to all others
-- **Unified Knowledge Base**: All your coding standards in one place, regardless of source
-- **Tool-Specific Formatting**: Each tool gets the format it expects (.mdc, combined .md, etc.)
-- **Project-Aware Filtering**: Devin pull automatically filters for project-relevant knowledge
-- **Hierarchical Organization**: Organize rules by domain, feature, or any structure that makes sense

 ## Development